Linda Strickland - Obituary

 CLINTON — Linda Gail Strickland, 56, passed away on Saturday, June 13, 2020 at her home.

 Home-going services will be held at 2 p.m. on Wednesday, June 17, at Hope Valley Hawkins Funeral Chapel, 1246 Hobbton Hwy., Clinton, with Elder Thomas Raynor officiating.
-Burial will be held at Running Branch MB Church Cemetery.
+Burial will be held at Running Branch Disciples of Christ Church Cemetery.

 Linda leaves to cherish her memories: her husband, Ronnie Strickland of the home; son, Ron Strickland Jr. and daughter Ashley; and two brothers, Edward (Sharlene) McDoe of Knightdale, NC, and Johnny McDoe of Salemburg, NC.